Celebration tonight with a dinner at Harris Ranch and reminiscing about our amazing summer.

 RAINY DAY

-The next seven days we will be driving through Canada as fast as we can and only stoping for one night before heading on to the next town.
+The next seven days we will be driving through Canada as fast as we can and only stopping for one night before heading on to the next town.

 Every one of us wishing for some sunshine and warmer weather, so it’s a good thing we are headed home.